The Lean Startup by Eric Ries is a worldwide bestseller on how to make your startup succeed and why a lot of them fail.

 - Valid metrics have to demonstrate cause-and-effect relations, revealing what steps are necessary to make for desired results.

 - Verification capability means control.
 Learn to verify report data in real life, interacting with consumers.
-It is also important to leave your employees no room for doubt when it comes to gathered metrics.
+It is also essential to leave your employees no room for doubt when it comes to gathered metrics.

 Idea № 9.
 If it doesn’t work, pivot